-The Holiday Expense Tracking Spreadsheet is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+The Holiday Expense Tracking Spreadsheet is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 Now that we’ve planned ahead for the holidays with the Gift Giving Worksheet, I want to look beyond presents by giving you a way to track all your holiday expenses in one place.